-Upon verified completion of all MA/CAS program requirements, including all internship requirements and conferral of their Certificate of Advanced Studies in School Psychology, graduates of the Alfred University School Psychology Program will have completed the academic requirements for certification as a school psychologist by the New York State Education Department.
+Upon verified completion of all program requirements, including all internship requirements and conferral of their Certificate of Advanced Studies in School Psychology, graduates of the Alfred University School Psychology Program will have completed the academic requirements for certification as a school psychologist by the New York State Education Department.
 Graduates will be endorsed for their provisional certification to New York State following completion of all requirements.
 After 2 years of successful work experience, graduates are eligible for permanent certification through the New York State Education Department.
-In addition, the MA/CAS school psychology program is accredited by NASP, so students are eligible for National Certification through NASP.
+In addition, the program is accredited by NASP, so students are eligible for National Certification through NASP.